Microsoft/azure-docs.pl-pl/articles/azure-sql/database/service-tiers-vcore.md

 #### <a name="azure-offer-types-supported-by-m-series"></a>Typy ofert platformy Azure obsługiwane przez serie M

-Aby uzyskać dostęp do serii M, subskrypcja musi być płatnym typem oferty, w tym płatności zgodnie z rzeczywistym użyciem lub Umowa Enterprise (EA).
+Aby uzyskać dostęp do serii M, subskrypcja musi być płatnym typem oferty, w tym płatności zgodnie z rzeczywistym użyciem lub Enterprise Agreement (EA).
 Aby uzyskać pełną listę typów ofert platformy Azure obsługiwanych przez serię M, zobacz [bieżące oferty bez limitów wydatków](https://azure.microsoft.com/support/legal/offer-details).

 <!--
 To enable M-series hardware for a subscription and region, a support request must be opened.
 The subscription must be a paid offer type including Pay-As-You-Go or Enterprise Agreement (EA).
 If the support request is approved, then the selection and provisioning experience of M-series follows the same pattern as for other hardware generations.
 For regions where M-series is available, see [M-series availability](#m-series).